Resolutions of moduli spaces and homological stability: Introduction and statement of results

 By \cite{MW, GMTW, GR-W}, once one has a homological stability theorem for a tangential structure $\theta$ on surfaces, the stable homology coincides with that of the infinite loop space of the Madsen--Tillmann spectrum

 given by the Thom spectrum of the negative of the bundle classified by the map $\theta$.
 Calculations of the rational cohomology of these infinite loop spaces are quite elementary, and can be found in \cite{MW} for oriented surfaces, \cite{Wahl} for non-orientable surfaces, and \cite{CM} for oriented surfaces with maps to a simply-connected background space.
 Calculations of $\bF_p$-homology are far more subtle, and can be found in \cite{galatius-2004} for oriented surfaces, \cite{R-W} for non-orientable surfaces, and \cite{galatius-2005} for Spin surfaces.
-We use the main theorems of this paper to give some calculations of the stable homology of the moduli spaces of framed and $\mathrm{Pin}^\pm$ surfaces in \cite{RWFramedPinMCG} and of $r$-Spin surfaces in \cite{RWPicardrSpin}.